efficient/HERD/README.md

 HERD
+====

+A Highly Efficient key-value system based for RDMA

-A lot of code here has been derived from the perftest benchmarks.
+Disclaimer:A lot of code here has been derived from the perftest benchmarks.

 This version of HERD has been tested for the following configuration:
 	* Ubuntu 12.04 (kernel 3.2.0)